9 Home Grooming Tips to Treat Your Pup

 #9.
 Clip Your Pet’s Nail

 When it comes to grooming tips, we mostly focus on brushing and bathing.
 However, you will have to clip your pup’s nail once or twice a month.
 The long nails might cause pain, and your pet might experience pain while walking with long nails.
-It might not be easy to clip nails.
+It might not be easy to clip nails, therefore, invest in quality nail clippers which you can easily find online, a pet shop or from your local vets.
 Make your pet comfortable and offer a treat, and then your pet will allow you to clip its nail.

 You can consider these grooming tips to make your pet healthy and active.
 Grooming can protect your pet from many infections.
 Your pup will feel good after brushing, bathing, trimming.
 You will have to choose dog-specific products for grooming.
 If you use human products, it might harm your pup.
 Some human products can be toxic and allergic to certain breeds.